Deafness in Nicaragua: Primary and secondary education

 NSL has been recognized by the government as the official language of deaf children in Nicaragua.
 In Nicaragua, there is an increase in the use of "inclusion education," which has a goal of educating deaf children together with hearing children with necessary support such as interpreters and signing teachers.
 However, lack of finances, teaching expertise, and an overall unawareness in the country as how to best educate deaf children prevents full implementation of this policy.
-In these inclusive education classrooms, deaf children often don't have proper access to communication, which delays their learning.
+In these inclusive education classrooms, deaf children often do not have proper access to communication, which delays their learning.

 There are 25 public schools of special education located in various municipalities.
 The school days in these schools usually last 3.5 hours.
 Recently, more paid teaching positions are offered to deaf signing teachers.
 But, the majority of teachers in these schools are hearing and only have basic signing skills.
-There are at least 5 private schools/programs for deaf children: Escuela Cristiana de Sordos Isaías 29:18 (the Christian Deaf School) in Managua, El Albergue in Jinotega, the Hogar Escuela in Ciudad Darío, the Ann Coyne School for the Deaf in León, and Los Pipitos in San Juan del Sur.
+There are at least five private schools/programs for deaf children: Escuela Cristiana de Sordos Isaías 29:18 (the Christian Deaf School) in Managua, El Albergue in Jinotega, the Hogar Escuela in Ciudad Darío, the Ann Coyne School for the Deaf in León, and Los Pipitos in San Juan del Sur.

 Until recently, deaf education was only provided up to 6th grade.
 Many deaf children in the country would repeat grades until they reached 16 years old, which is when they would graduate from elementary school.
 There are currently two secondary education programs in Managua, one in Estelí, and one in Ciudad Darío.
-Deaf and hard of hearing students typically complete high school by attending classes all day on Saturdays for many years.
+Deaf and hard-of-hearing students typically complete high school by attending classes all day on Saturdays for many years.
 These classes are taught in spoken Spanish with NSL interpretation.

-There are about 3,051 deaf students between the ages of 5–14 years old living in Managua.
-There is a maximum amount of 300 deaf students attending school in Managua, which is a 3% rate of attendance for deaf students in urban areas.
-Nationally, About 1,040 deaf children attend school throughout the whole country.
-The estimated number of all deaf children in Nicaragua, between the ages of 5–14 years old is 18,875.
+There are about 3,051 deaf students between the ages of 5 and 14 years old living in Managua.
+There is a maximum number of 300 deaf students attending school in Managua, which is a 3% rate of attendance for deaf students in urban areas.
+Nationally, about 1,040 deaf children attend school throughout the whole country.
+The estimated number of all deaf children in Nicaragua, between the ages of 5 and 14 years old is 18,875.
 This means only 5% of deaf children in Nicaragua attend school.